 A global halt to nuclear testing has been a central, bipartisan national security objective of the United States since the late 1950s, when President Dwight Eisenhower sought a comprehensive test ban.
-The United States and Russia halted nuclear testing from 1958 to 1960, but failed to conclude a permanent ban.
+The United States and Russia halted nuclear testing from 1958 to 1960 but failed to conclude a permanent ban.

 President Jimmy Carter again sought to negotiate a comprehensive test ban treaty with Russia from 1977-1980, but that effort also fell short as U.S.-Soviet relations soured after Moscow's invasion of Afghanistan.

-In 1992, following the end of the Cold War and a Russian nuclear test moratorium, President George H.W.
+In 1992, following the end of the Cold War and a Russian nuclear test moratorium declared the previous year, President George H.W.
 Bush announced a halt to the development of new types of nuclear warheads.
 That same year, Congress mandated a 9-month moratorium on nuclear weapon test explosions.
 In July 1993, President Bill Clinton extended the U.S. test moratorium.

 In 1994, the world's nations finally came together to negotiate the Comprehensive Nuclear Test Ban Treaty (CTBT) to help curb the spread of nuclear weapons and ensure an end to the nuclear arms competition.

 In September 1996, the United States was the first nation to sign the CTBT, which prohibits all nuclear weapon test explosions or other nuclear explosions.
 The CTBT also establishes a global monitoring network called the International Monitoring System (IMS) and provides for the option of short-notice on-site inspections to detect and deter cheating.
 The Preparatory Commission for the Comprehensive Test Ban Treaty Organization (CTBTO) was founded in order to promote the treaty, establish the verification regime, and help bring about the treaty’s entry into force.

 The U.S. Senate declined to give its advice and consent to ratification when it briefly considered the CTBT in October 1999.
-Many Senators who voted "no" expressed concerns about the technical challenges of verification and the ability of the United States to maintain its arsenal without testing.
+Many senators who voted "no" expressed concerns about the technical challenges of verification and the ability of the United States to maintain its arsenal without testing.
 Since then, significant advances in test ban monitoring and the nuclear weapons stockpile stewardship program have addressed many of the concerns expressed during the first Senate debate.